bernardadhitya/bernardadhitya/README.md

 ### Hi!
 I'm Bernard.
 Welcome to my Github Page 👋

-Here are some ideas to get you started:
+Here are some things to get to know me:

 - 🔭 I’m currently a Full Stack Engineer Intern at PT.
 Bank BTPN Tbk.
 - 🌱 I’m currently learning React, Express and MongoDB